gwm-code/PoUv2/README.md

 ## Key Systems
 ### World
-Noise-driven world generator with sector-based biomes, rivers, towns, and dungeon entrances. `WorldState` manages player movement, encounter rolls, minimap, and tile metadata. `WorldController` consumes input and triggers encounters/events; `WorldRenderer` draws tile sprites and overlays.
+Noise-driven world generator with sector-based biomes, rivers, towns, and dungeon entrances.
+The overworld now generates at **1024×1024 tiles** independent of the viewport; a camera follows the party while the minimap samples the full terrain. `WorldState` manages player movement, encounter rolls, minimap, and tile metadata. `WorldController` consumes input and triggers encounters/events; `WorldRenderer` draws tile sprites and overlays.
 - The overworld party marker now uses the dedicated world-map sprite sheet (4 directions, idle + walk cycle) so the squad feels grounded on the map instead of a placeholder box.
+- Collision sampling checks the party’s entire footprint against surrounding tiles so you can’t “clip” into mountains/water when approaching from odd angles.

 ### Combat
 `BattleScene` runs a deterministic state machine: